Primeval forests in Germany - the Kellerwald Edersee National Park

 Hotel Seeschlösschen Edersee *

 The country hotel is located on a hill in Waldeck.
 From there you have a view of the Edersee and the forests of the region.
-A tasteful restaurant and friendly service welcome us.
-The hotel is a good base for exploring the lake and forests in the area.
+An inn welcomes us.
+The hotel is our starting point for exploring the lake and the surrounding forests.

 - Three tips for bon vivants in Bad Wildungen